Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior

 Most Popular Sherwin Williams Paint Colors From the Fan Deck

 I'll share some of the most popular Sherwin Williams colors that I've used for interior painting of walls.
-The current trend, as of this writing, is painting walls with gray, or greige (gray beige).
+The current trend, as of this writing, is painting walls with gray, or greige (gray-beige).
 In the past, tan and brown were popular, and I still paint with those colors too, but gray is the most popular.

 All of these colors are available in the Sherwin Williams fan deck.

-- Repose Gray (SW 7015): I've painted the interior of many homes in Repose Gray, and it's my personal favorite of the grays.
+- Repose Gray (SW 7015): I've painted the interior of multiple homes in Repose Gray, and it's my personal favorite of the grays.
 This color looks really nice on kitchen walls with white painted cabinets.
 Repose Gray is a warmer gray with very little brown undertone.
 The color is a lighter gray that will brighten up your walls if the room lacks natural light.

 - Dorian Gray (SW 7017): Another popular color is Dorian Gray, a color two shades darker than its cousin Repose Gray, on the same color card.
 This color has more of a greige undertone, and although it's a tad darker, it's still a warm color.
 Being a little darker, this gray accentuates white trim and doors better.

 - Mindful Gray (SW 7016): Mindful Gray is a mid-tone, located in between the previous two colors on the swatch.
 Depending on the lighting, this one casts a very subtle purple, or bluish, undertone.
 This color can also look slightly green when used on walls in a room with unpainted wood trim, but not in rooms with white trim.